G6PD Operational Research Community of Practice

 Members of the community of practice are invited to join live webinars for presentations and discussions on the latest developments within G6PD operational research.
 These topics include lessons learned during training, research or implementations, and ethics and quality assurance for point-of-care testing.

-Please join us for a 3-part webinar series on interpreting quantitative G6PD test results at the point of care.
+THREE PART webinar series on interpreting quantitative G6PD test results at the point of care.

 January 19, 2021 webinar: Early experiences with point-of-care G6PD testing in malaria case management.